Unlock this article, live events, and more with a subscription!

 Tendinosis is a degeneration of the tendon’s collagen is response to chronic overuse.
 Every time he tried to work on a new ball or fix his equipment the pain flared up, which kept him from fixing any balls the way he wanted, forcing him to come up with a solution.

-“As much testing as I’ve done with interchangeable grips, I couldn’t find one that accommodated me in all ways, so I was always struggling,” said Duke, who will begin the 2020 season at the PBA Hall of Fame Classic starting Wednesday.
+“As much testing as I’ve done with interchangeable grips, I couldn’t find one that accommodated me in all ways, so I was always struggling,” said Duke.

 He turned to Cecil Scarboro, PBA & PWBA Tour Rep/Product Specialist at VISE and Tom Laskow with ProEdge Bowling.
 Scarboro recalls making Duke a vinyl slug about four years ago but said Duke hated it, so he got to work using different materials to create new thumbholes for Duke to try.

 “It was a huge change for him and he put his career in my hand,” Scarboro said.
 “I wasn’t going to let him down.
 His feedback was phenomenal throughout the process.”

 As Scarboro tried to find the first mixture of materials to create a comfortable thumbhole, he recalls telling Duke, “I’m going to play chemist.”
 So he would sit in his hotel room pouring new thumbholes.
 Some materials he chose to mix together would shatter in front of him.